larsid/covid-monitor/README.md

 - `-p 3000:3000` publishes the container's port 3000 to the host.
 - `--env-file .env` passes environment variables defined in `.env` to the container.
 Omit this flag if no additional configuration is required.

-> **Tip:** The development server started by `react-scripts start` already listens on all interfaces inside the container.
-Only define `BIND_IP` if the frontend must originate requests from a particular source IP when calling the API.
+> **Note:** The development server started by `react-scripts start` already listens on all interfaces inside the container.

 ## Contribution Guidelines
 1. Fork this repository.